timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 ```

 ### Magic Tap
 This gesture can be performed with a two finger double tap, and should perform the main action of the app.
 If you have a music or podcast app this might be play / pause, or the phone app for example uses it for answering phone calls and hanging up.
-The implementation will therefor entirely depend on your apps functionality.
+The implementation will therefor entirely depend on your app's functionality.

 ```swift
 override func accessibilityPerformMagicTap() -> Bool {